sadricodes/scriptify/README.md

 - December 18th, 2022: Installation documentation is now available for review.
 We would love to get your feedback on whether you find the current documentation easy to follow!
 Required scripts are not yet publicly hosted and Scriptify is not yet ready to be released.

-Please support Scriptify by Watching and Starring this project on GitHub.
+Please support Scriptify by following Sadrienne on [Ko-Fi](https://ko-fi.com/sadricodes), and Watching and Following this GitHub repository.

+Screenshot and video development updates are also available via [Ko-Fi](https://ko-fi.com/sadricodes)!
+If you love the project, and have the desire and the means to donate - the Ko-Fi profile has options to donate an amount of your choosing.

 ## System